aanvigoel/MLND/README.md

-# SageMaker Deployment Project
+# Sentiment Analysis Project

-The notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
-This project assumes some familiarity with SageMaker, the mini-project, Sentiment Analysis using XGBoost, should provide enough background.

-Please see the [README](https://github.com/udacity/sagemaker-deployment/tree/master/README.md) in the root directory for instructions on setting up a SageMaker notebook and downloading the project files (as well as the other notebooks).
+This project analyzes IMDB reviews and classifies them as Positive or Negative using recurrent neural network model.
+The model is deployed on AWS Sagemaker and a simple web app is used to interact with it via a Lambda function and AWS API Gateway.